Opportunity Zones and Census Data: Understanding New Guidance from the Treasury (Updated)

 The growing awareness of the Opportunity Zones Program has left many with questions regarding geographic eligibility for designation as Opportunity Zones.
 This post provides additional details regarding the use of census data to determine census tract eligibility criteria.
-This information is based on our current understanding of the legislation as of the IRS guidance on February 8, 2018 and will be updated to reflect future guidance from the U.S. Department of the Treasury.
+This information is based on our current understanding of the legislation as of the IRS guidance on February 27, 2018 and will be updated to reflect future guidance from the US Treasury Department.

-- Provide additional functionality to overlay federal program data to assist with designation strategies.
+- Overlay federal program data to assist with designation strategies;

 Determining Eligibility from Census Data: Which Year to Use?